Christmas artwork workflow patrol’s here.

 Not that much to fix here, though, so I’ll keep my comments brief while you check out our little debate in mathematics.

 Here’s the changed version, not much going on here.

-And here’s the comparison of the two.
+And here’s a comparison of the two.
 Since the difference is a little more subtle than usual, I decided to show it to you via our difference marker in compare modes.

 Yet another funny printing mistake that needs a little tweaking (not that it can possibly make any difference to your lovely pet, but still).
-CatDog used to be one of my favorite cartoons ever, though I really doubt that this design was created to honor the character.
+CatDog was one of my favorite cartoons ever, though I doubt that this design was created to honor the character.

-Guess just as well as all of them, our designer just missed out on a good design review software.
+Guess just as well as all of them, this designer just missed out on good design review software.
 Well, here we are to help them out and fix it so that the perfectionists in us sleep well at night.

 In general, that was a rather fun fix with slightly more to it than just text.

 The changes here are not really in the center of your attention at once, so here’s our little difference highlighter in compare mode to show you around: